GSA/cto-website/README.md

 bundle install --with=development
 ```

-Then you can run the site locally with live reloading:
+Then, you can run the site locally with live reloading:

 ```
 rake serve